Amazon EventBridge Alternatives: Comparing Hookdeck, Azure Event Grid, Google Eventarc, and Confluent Kafka

 It's worth noting that Amazon EventBridge has three different parts.
 Although they all come under the EventBridge heading, they each do a slightly different job:

-• Event Bus: Ingest, filter, transform, and deliver events with multiple possible event sources and destinations.
+- Event Bus: Ingest, filter, make simple transformations, and deliver events with multiple possible event sources and destinations.

 In this comparison, we'll look at how each part of EventBridge shapes up to its alternatives.